-- While the tuna and vegetables are still warm, it's time to plate the dish!
+While the tuna and vegetables are still warm, it's time to plate the dish!
 Spoon a bed of potatoes on each plate.
 Cover with a healthy smattering of squash and corn.
+Scatter some shallot over the corn and squash.
 Top with the tuna, broken into pieces.
 Spoon a little of the tuna cooking oil over the fish and vegetables.
 Serve with a lemon wedge.

 Before starting Food52 with Merrill, I was a food writer and editor at the New York Times.
 I've written several books, including "Cooking for Mr. Latte" and "The Essential New York Times Cookbook."
 I played myself in "Julie & Julia" -- hope you didn't blink, or you may have missed the scene!
 I live in Brooklyn with my husband, Tad, and twins, Walker and Addison.